 Aboriginal and Torres Strait Islander

-A victim who has self-identified, or has been identified in specific circumstances, as being an Aboriginal and/or Torres Strait Islander person.
-See Aboriginal and Torres Strait Islander status.
+A victim who has self-identified, or has been identified in specific circumstances, as being of Aboriginal and/or Torres Strait Islander origin.
+See Indigenous status.

 Administrative / Professional location